nawin-viswajith/SatIntra/README.md

 4. **`interpolation.py`**: Contains functions for interpolating frames between two consecutive images.
 5. **`videoGen.py`**: Generates a video from a sequence of images.

+## Dataset

+The dataset used for testing was collected from the [MOSDAC](https://www.mosdac.gov.in/) website.
+The dataset consists of satellite images taken at regular intervals, which are used for the frame interpolation and video generation processes.

 ## Prerequisites

 - Python 3.x